 Most likely, significant engine damage was caused.
 It is best to have an experienced small engine mechanic take a look at your mower to find out how much damage occurred.

-9. Too Much Engine Oil on a Hustler Mower
+9. Too Much Engine Oil

 Not only can low engine oil cause your engine to die, but also too much engine oil can make your zero-turn shut down.
 Excess oil will cause pressure to build in the crankcase.